sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

  Notice that the read output signal goes high twice.
 The first one corresponds to the first time we do the comparison and the second time it goes high is for the comparison in the condition of the if statement.

 From this diagram, we can see that the true branch of the program was correctly taken and that value `20` was put into the register `y`.
-The `z` register remains in it's default state.
+The `z` register remains in its default state.

-For a slightly more interesting example, and because it's the classic hello world program of hardware, we implemented a counter.
+For a slightly more interesting example, and because it is the classic hello world program of hardware, we implemented a counter.
 The Dahlia code is the following:

 ```C
 let i = 0;